timholy/AdvancedScientificComputing/homeworks/docs_ci_semver.md

 A typical workflow goes like this:

-1. `Pkg.add` the packages to the environment and get things working.
+1. `Pkg.add` (equivalently: `pkg> add`) the packages to the environment and get things working.
 Use this for both true dependencies and test-dependencies; both will be added to the `[deps]` section, but we'll fix that later.
-2. Check `Pkg.status` to determine what versions you are using and then manually add those to the `[compat]` section.
+2. Check `Pkg.status` to determine what versions you are using and then manually add these versions to the `[compat]` section.
+(Often you can generalize a bit: e.g., you may be running `v1.5.3` of a package, but in most cases any `v1.5` should be sufficient.
+I generally specify the "patch" number only if I know it's important, e.g., it contained a bug fix critical to the function of my package.
+Beware of generalizing too much and declaring compatibility with versions you haven't tested: `v1` *might* work, but `v1.5` would be a lot safer.)
 You should add `[compat]` for all true dependencies, and optionally for test-dependencies, but be aware that adding test-dependency compatibility constraints applies to all users and not just during your testing.
 (Adding test dependencies to `[compat]` prioritizes test reliability; not adding them prioritizes installation flexibility for users who may not need to run your tests.
 I am not aware of any clear guidance as to which is better, so this may be mostly a matter of personal preference.) *Bounds on all true dependencies (those in `[deps]`) are required to register a package with Julia's general registry.*

-   You may not need to be specific about minor and/or patch versions, i.e., if you happen to be using `SomePkg v1.2.4`, then it's quite possible that `SomePkg = "1"` or `SomePkg = "1.2"` would suffice.
-3. For any test-dependencies, move the entry from `[deps]` to `[extras]` and [list them in the `Test` `[targets]`](https://pkgdocs.julialang.org/v1/creating-packages/#Test-specific-dependencies-in-Julia-1.0-and-1.1).
+3. For any test-only dependencies, move the entry from `[deps]` to `[extras]` and [list them in the `Test` `[targets]`](https://pkgdocs.julialang.org/v1/creating-packages/#Test-specific-dependencies-in-Julia-1.0-and-1.1).
 Moving things from `[deps]` reduces the number of packages that Pkg will install when users `add` your package (the extras are added only upon running the tests).

 Versioning is not just for packages: I often add `[compat]` bounds even to `Project.toml` files I create for local "scripts" (e.g., analyzing a particular data set), to increase the likelihood that this script will continue to be runnable in the future.
 (If desired, commit the `Manifest.toml` to the project's `git` history so that it becomes a permanent record of the exact versions you are using.)

 Tools for managing compatibility:

-- [CompatHelper](https://github.com/JuliaRegistries/CompatHelper.jl): stay up-to-date with your dependencies
+- [CompatHelper](https://github.com/JuliaRegistries/CompatHelper.jl): stay up-to-date with your dependencies by adding a `CompatHelper.yml` GitHub Action.
-- [RegistryCompatTools](https://github.com/KristofferC/RegistryCompatTools.jl): determine which packages may be holding back a package you'd like to update
+- On older Julia versions, [RegistryCompatTools](https://github.com/KristofferC/RegistryCompatTools.jl): determine which packages may be holding back a package you'd like to update.
+But Julia 1.8 and higher include the `pkg> status --outdated` to get the same information.
 - [LocalRegistry](https://github.com/GunnarFarneback/LocalRegistry.jl) if you are running your own (or your group's own) package registry.
+This is relatively uncommon, but it can be useful if you or your lab have created a lot of packages that you haven't registered with the [General registry](https://github.com/JuliaRegistries/General).
+(For example, a "personal" registry can include private packages.)
+My lab has an example standalone registry: https://github.com/HolyLab/HolyLabRegistry.
+Our registry is public, but some of the packages it references are not.

 Finally, in cases of conflict, remember the [conflict-resolution documentation](https://pkgdocs.julialang.org/latest/managing-packages/#conflicts).
 Keeping environments "lean" ("developer tools" in your default environment, and separate environments for individual packages & projects) is the easiest way to reduce the frequency of such conflicts.
 Remember that you can use `pkg> activate --temp` to play around with a new package without making it part of a particular reusable environment.